noahpselman/oop/README.md

 Below are remaining items on my todo list that I didn't have time to resolve

 ##### UI STUFF
 - As of Wednesday, 3/17 my App.js is a heaping mess that follows no object-oriented principles.
-While originally I hoped to do this, my esteemed Web Development professor advised my to just get everything working before I start refactoring in multiple files.
+While originally I hoped to do this, my esteemed Web Development professor advised me to just get everything working before refactoring into multiple files.
 I understand that in react sharing a state between components living in different files can introduce some complexities that may have prevented me from delivering a functioning product.
 I plan on refactoring the front end before my web development project is due on Sunday, 3/21
 - Generally the backend is ahead of the front end meaning that I haven't created a working user interface for all the features that the backend supports.
-For example, I haven't build support for displaying a students course history or for allowing a student to change labs.
-There are also things like drop buttons being able to drop a course without dropping it's lab - things are front end things I'd correct with more time.
+For example, I haven't build support for displaying a student's course history or for allowing a student to change labs.
+There are also things like drop buttons being able to drop a course without dropping it's lab - these are things I'd correct with more time.
 - Tentative and Pending enrollments (created when students request overload or instructor permission) display on the front end as normal courses
 - Currently students have an attribute called current courses - this a list of CourseSection objects because CourseSections have all the data that the front end might want to display.
 In reality students should be holding Enrollments, objects that represent a students participation in a course and holds information particular to that relationship (ie if they're auditing or taking a course P/F and their grade).
 - Things are generally ugly